waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
 - Current Status: At (3, 4) on 2F.
-Strength activation in progress (attempt 6).
+Strength activation in progress (attempt 7).
 - Plan:
   1. Activate Strength: Start -> Up, Up (to POKEMON from GEAR) -> A -> 4 Downs (to GNEISS) -> A -> A (Strength) -> 3 Bs (exit).
-  2. Push Boulder 6 (3, 3) UP once to (3, 2).
-  3. Explore row 1: Move to (4, 1) and push Boulder 6 LEFT.
+  2. Execute pushing sequence for Boulder 6.
 - Start Turn: 29800.
 Decisive Phase Start: Turn 29911.
 Puzzle Start: Turn 29931 (Sunday 6:00 PM).
 - Lessons: Resetting by ladder works.
 Strength must be reactivated after map change.
+Manual pushing is more reliable for the first boulder.
 Column 4 (WALL) blocks direct left pushes from the right in most rows.
+Row 13 is a gap in the column 4 barrier.
 - Strategy: Use the found path for Boulder 6 once Strength is active.
 - Boulder 6 Path (Hypothesis): Up, Up, Left, Left, Down, Down, Down, Right, Down.